-CLE Hours: 6 General, 0 Specialty Credits TBD
+CLE Hours: 6 General, 3 Trial Practice

 Lee Gutschenritter is a trial lawyer dedicated to the representation of individuals and families who have suffered serious injuries or death due to the negligence of others.
 Lee has won numerous jury trials on behalf of his clients.
 His most recent trial resulted in a historic $38.6 million jury verdict against one of the largest hospitals systems in the State of Georgia.